 In 1891, American, French, and British merchants founded China’s first stock trading organization called the Shanghai Stock and Sharebrokers Association.

 In 1904, after applying for company registration in Hong Kong, the association was renamed Shanghai Stock Exchange.
 In 1909 a different set of brokers created another Stockbrokers Association in Shanghai’s International Settlement.
-In 1928, the two associations merged to form the Shanghai Stock Exchange eventually.
+In 1928, the two associations eventually merged to form the Shanghai Stock Exchange.

 Dow took up journalism early in his career.
 In 1880, he moved to New York City to pursue his professional interest in a financial news service.43 However, in 1882, Dow and Edward D. Jones founded Dow Jones & Company to deliver bulletins through a messenger to financial houses on Wall Street.